 2.1 Atmospheric observations

 Atmospheric observations used in this study were made at the CO (both on board the R/V Polarstern, and at the “Met City” site located on the ice approximately 400 m from the ship), and at the three “L” sites located 10-20 km from the ship (Figure 1).
 Key measurements from the R/V Polarstern include the 6-hourly rawinsondes providing profiles of temperature, humidity, and horizontal winds, and the vertically-pointing Ka-band radar providing profiles of radar reflectivity and radial velocity.
+The 30-s radar data profiles were averaged to 10-min time intervals for this study.
+A DOE/ARM scanning Ka-band radar provided volumes of radar reflectivity and radial velocity every ~12 minutes, providing data for plane-parallel indicator (PPI) displays (e.g., Fig. 4) characterizing clouds and precipitation.
+Analyses of fronts and mesoscale features in the time-height cross sections (e.g., Fig. 5) and horizontal displays (e.g., Fig. 4) relied on standard subjective analyses of thermodynamic (e.g., temperature, virtual potential temperature (qv), equivalent potential temperature (qe)), kinematic (e.g., wind speed/direction), and radar reflectivity observations, not all of which are shown.
+Changes in qe and wind direction and minima in MSLP were key markers for determining frontal boundaries.
+The Arctic inversion (AI) was defined as the height of the maximum temperature in each sounding, and varied distinctly as synoptic conditions changed.
+Surface-based layers of constant qv defined the surface mixed-layer (SML) depth for each sounding.

 Sonic anemometers and basic meteorology sensors at Met City provided time series of temperature, humidity, winds, and turbulence (including momentum flux) at 3 different levels (nominally 2, 6, and 10 m).
 Time series of mean sea level pressure were also available from Met City.
-Time series of basic meteorology parameters are also available from the R/V Polarstern, including winds, though the heights of these measurements (25-34 m above the ice), however flow distortion from the ship superstructure make them different from those nearer the surface at Met City.
+Time series of basic meteorology parameters are also available from the R/V Polarstern, including winds, though the heights of these measurements (25-34 m above the ice) and flow distortion from the ship superstructure make them different from those nearer the surface at Met City.
 The Met City time series used in this study are 10-min mean values.
-Atmospheric Surface Flux Stations (ASFS) located at the three L-sites provided measurements of temperature, humidity, pressure, and radiative fluxes at 2 m above the sea ice and winds and turbulence (including momentum flux) at 3.8 m above the ice.
+Atmospheric Surface Flux Stations (ASFS) located at the three L-sites provided measurements of temperature, humidity, pressure, and 4-component broadband radiative fluxes at 2 m above the sea ice, and winds and turbulence (including momentum flux) at 3.8 m above the ice.
 The ASFS data used in this study are also 10-min average values.